-Baby acne (Acne neonatorum) occurs in about one-fifth of newborns.
-Like adult acne, baby acne generally appears on the cheeks and forehead.
+Baby acne, or acne neonatorum, is common.
+Like adult acne, it generally appears on your baby’s cheeks and forehead.
 The small red pimples are thought to be caused by maternal hormones.
 They generally go away without treatment within a couple of months.
-Do not attempt to pop or squeeze the pimples.
+Don’t attempt to pop or squeeze the pimples.
 Doing so may cause an infection.

-Milia are pimple-like, hard white cysts that form from the baby’s oil glands.
-They are common in most infants and typically appear on a newborn baby’s nose, chin, and/or forehead.
-They generally go away without treatment within a few weeks and do not leave scars.
+Milia are pimple-like, hard white cysts that can form from your baby’s oil glands.
+They’re common in most infants and typically appear on a newborn baby’s nose, chin, or forehead.
+They generally go away without treatment within a few weeks and don’t leave scars.
 If skin irritation from a blanket or clothing occurs along with milia, the condition may resemble ETN.

-Epstein pearls is the name given to milia that appear in the gums or in the mouth.
-According to the NCBI, they occur in about 80 percent of infants and disappear in one to two weeks (NCBI, 2011).
-They may resemble new teeth when they appear on the gums.
+Epstein pearls is the name given to milia that appear on your baby’s gums or in their mouth.
+They’re common and typically disappear within one to two weeks.
+They may resemble new teeth if they appear on your baby’s gums.

 Adults can also develop milia.
-A doctor may remove milia from adults for cosmetic reasons, but there is no reason to do this with infants.
+A doctor may remove milia that occur in adults for cosmetic reasons.

 Published By: Healthline Networks, Inc.